Menu

 IMPLEMENTATION OF THE EARLY YEARS CURRICULUM

 At St Richard's we pride ourselves on the warm, caring and nurturing environment.
 We work closely with families to ensure that all pupils feel settled and secure in their environment.
 An essential part of this is home-visits.
 These form the start of our joint journey of parent/school partnership and help foster valuable relationships which will continue throughout your child's time at the school.
 We know that our job as educators is enhanced by the hard work and support you give to your child at home.
+It is useful for your child to see you welcoming us into your home as it shows that we are not strangers, but trusted adults.
+The children usually like to meet their teachers and put a face to the name, it also is a good opportunity for you to ask any questions that you might have.

 Within the Early Years we have a balance of adult-led, adult-initiated and child-initiated play.
 Child-initiated play enables the children to self-select from the environment and lead their own learning and the various topics that they will encounter will be driven from the children's interests, thus allowing the children to plan their next stages of learning.
 Often the children transfer their toys and resources from one area to another, for example taking play dough into the home corner or mixing mud in the water tray.
 The adults will engage in the learning with the children becoming part of the play.
 Through these interactions and focused observation, adult-initiated and adult-led activities are carefully planned for each individual child's needs, taking into account the children's interests.